CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 title: Run Production Ready Automation
 weight: 43
 ---

 This section discusses how you can run the Cumulus Production Ready Automation unmodified on your own system in your enterprise.
-You can test, learn, and experience Cumulus Linux driven by best practice Ansible automation, and test drive the officially-supported golden standard configurations and architecture.
+You can test, learn, and experience Cumulus Linux driven by best practice Ansible automation, and test drive the officially supported golden standard configurations and architecture.

 For more details about how to customize, reuse, and adapt these examples of simulation, automation, or CI/CD for your own purposes, refer to {{<link title="Customize Production Ready Automation" text="Customize Production Ready Automation">}}.

 ## System Requirements

-For a robust simulation environment and CI/CD with GitLab, a dedicated, always-on, enterprise class server is recommended.
+For a robust simulation environment and CI/CD with GitLab, NVIDIA recommends a dedicated, always-on, enterprise class server.

 {{%notice note%}}

-Using the NetQ server in individual development environments is not typically required and is only needed for CI testing where the GitLab Runner is installed and registered to your CI/CD-enabled project.
+Typically, you do not use the NetQ server in individual development environments; you only need it for CI testing where you installed the GitLab Runner and registered it to your CI/CD-enabled project.

 {{%/notice%}}